Osmagtor/AppSwitcher/README.md

 ## Themes
 App Switcher has three built-in GUI themes: Light mode, Dark mode, and System Default.
 System Default changes between the Light and Dark modes based on Windows' theme.
 The selection outlines that surround the icons and the preview windows are coloured based on Windows' palette of theme colours.
 A lighter colour is selected for dark mode and a darker one for light mode.

+To change themes, go to the system tray and right click on App Switcher's icon.
+From there, you can click on the "Appearance" submenu and select your theme of choice.

 ![App Switcher in Dark Mode](https://github.com/Osmagtor/AppSwitcher/blob/main/Pasted%20image%2020230822165949.png)